JamesNganga97/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0.Hello World
-Confused smiley
+1.Confused smiley
-Display file content
+2.Display file content
-Display content of two files
+3 Display content of two files
-Display last ten lines of a file
+4 Display last ten lines of a file
-Display first ten lines of a file
+5 Display first ten lines of a file
-View 3rd line a file
+6 View 3rd line of a file